suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

-AES-CBC is a non-AEAD cipher that provides confidentiality but but does not offer integrity protection.
+AES-CBC is a non-AEAD cipher that provides confidentiality but does not offer integrity protection.
 In AES-CBC, a single IV is used to  encrypt the firmware belonging to a single sector, as  individual AES blocks are chained together, as illustrated  in {{aes-cbc-fig}}.
 The